AtrributeErrorer/ultrasonic-distance-logger/README.md

 pip install -r requirements.txt
 ```

 This project measures distance using an **Arduino Nano with a HC-SR04 ultrasonic sensor**, and processes the data through Python for filtering and logging.
-The goal is to take raw, unfiltered data, clean and filter them, then produce **accurate measurements** for analysis.
-The objective is to receive raw undisturbed data, clean them, scale and filter in order to obtain accurate measures for analysis purposes.
-The ultrasonic sensor can be very noisy because jumps / impossible / noise distance spikes, this system performs **statistical filtering** to discard out-of-value (range) values.
+The objective is to receive raw data, clean and filter them in order to obtain **accurate measurements** for analysis purposes.
+The ultrasonic sensor can be very noisy due to jumps / impossible spikes / noise, this system performs **statistical filtering** to discard those garbage values.
 Instead of trusting a single reading, this program collects multiple readings into a batch, filters them, then outputs an accurate measurement.
 All can be done **live** while the Arduino is connected via usb.

 ## FEATURES
 - Reads the **raw echo (microseconds)** of the sound waves streamed over **serial** from the Arduino.